robinp7720/Oblecto/README.md

 ![Oblecto logo](https://github.com/robinp7720/Oblecto/blob/master/images/logotype.png?raw=true)
 # Oblecto
 ## What is it?
-Oblecto is a media server, similar to Plex, Emby, Netflix and others.
-It runs in the background on a home server to index your media such as movies and TV shows to make them searchable and streamable through a REST based interface.
+Oblecto is a media server, which streams media you already own, and is designed to be at the heart of your entertainment experience.
+It runs on your home server to index and analyze your media such as Movies and TV Shows and presents them in an interface tailored for your media consupmtion needs.

 ## How do I set this up?
 Oblecto can be installed using NPM or directly from GIT.
 We recommend you to install from npm if you do not intend to help with development.